hcs42/timestat/README.markdown

   be separated with a colon.
 - `-c, --current`: Display the name of ongoing task, if any, and the time since the last action.
+- `--seconds`: Display the seconds in the printed intervals.

 Examples: